IoTone/ccnx-ldplib/docs/ccnx-ldplib-fsd.md

   *3.1.2* __CMD Message Format__

-The way in which messages are passed back and forth between Peers is by writing to the Peer’s namespace.
+A CMD Message defineds the way in which messages are passed back and forth between Peers is by writing to the Peer’s namespace.
 This should trigger a response by the peer, or the request will be ignored if the Peer is unavailable or otherwise Paired already with a different member of the Peer group.
 The basic commands required for implementation:

 - “PING” : A Peer can request a ping ack response

 ```
 "PING": {
+  "remote-peer-id": "a-remote-peer-id"
   "peer-id": "my-peer-id",
   "correlation-id": "my-correlation-id",
   "timestamp": "optional-timestamp-string-send-time"